rezamarzban/fastNeuralNetwork/README.md

 When the brain learns, it adjusts the weights and biases of these connections based on experiences and information.
 This process is dynamic and ongoing, enabling the brain to continuously adapt and optimize its performance.
 The sheer number of neurons and connections creates a highly sophisticated and flexible system capable of complex thought, learning, and memory formation.

-The brain can be conceptualized as a highly complex function that takes multiple inputs (x1, x2, ..., xn) and produces multiple outputs (y1, y2, ..., yn).
+The brain can be conceptualized as a highly complex function that takes multiple inputs (x1, x2, ..., xn) and produces multiple outputs (y1, y2, ..., ym).
 This function, F, involves a vast network of interconnected neurons, each with its own weights and biases.
 These weights and biases are adjusted through learning processes to map inputs to desired outputs.

 Formally, this can be described as: